katecpp/katecpp.github.io/_posts/2016-04-01-first-rust-program.markdown

 The Hangman game requires some input sentences/words which the player will be guessing.
 I copied some English proverbs base to text file and removed commas and other punctuation marks.
 Proverbs are separated with newline sign.
 The program reads from such [prepared file](https://github.com/katecpp/Hangman/blob/master/hangman/input.txt) line by line and chooses randomly one line as a secret line to guess.
 The implementation of choosing the secret line is presented and discussed below.

+<span class="top-highlight"> UPDATE: The implementation of get_random_line which is presented below is not optimal.
+Refer to [Get random line improved](#get-random-line-improved) for the improved solution.</span>

 {% gist c4265069706fe05b4736 %}

 ### 2.1 Random number